Lyx09/ACDC_toolkit/README.md

 For any remark and/or if you noticed a mistake please contact me.

 # For the ACDC-Team:
-To correct a submission one should use the scripts in the following order.
+To correct a submission one should use the scripts public.sh through run.sh in order.
+Or use correct.sh.
+Another solution is to use nunit_correct.sh.

+## nunit_correct.sh
+Requires 2 argument: Path to the submissions folder and path to the NUnit ".cs" test file.
+Example: ./nunit_correct.sh ../csharp-tp3/ ../ACDC-GIT/moulinette/tests_s1_tpcs3/BasicTests.cs
+This script will automatically install NUnit(v.
+2.6.4) nuget and mono via apt and extract nunit.framework.dll needed to compile the tests.
+Then for every student in the submission folder. the script will compile the project and run the tests.

+One can must change the content of the variables SOLUTION_NAME and SRC_FILES according to the solution to correct (These variables are set at the begining of the script).
+One may also change the CSC (C Sharp Compiler) to use and the NUNIT varable.

 ## public.sh
 Requires 1 argument: Path to the submissions folder.